TNG/keycloak-mock/README.md

 `cypress-keycloak`.
 Have a look at the [example-frontend-react](example-frontend-react) project on this can be set up.

+## Server Method documentation

+You can get a list of all implemented endpoints of the mock at `http://localhost:8000/docs`.
+This is mainly meant for checking if a specific endpoint you want to use is supported by the mock (yet).

 ## License

 This project is licensed under the Apache 2.0 license (see [LICENSE](LICENSE)).